Marion Studholme

-Marion Studholme (27 June 1927 – 6 January 2016) was an English soprano, best known for her performances with Sadler's Wells Opera Company, and as a regular performer on the popular BBC radio programme Friday Night is Music Night.
+Marion Studholme (27 June 1927 – 6 January 2016) was an English soprano, best known for her performances with Sadler's Wells Opera Company, and as a regular performer on the popular BBC radio programme Friday Night Is Music Night.

 Studholme was born in Blackpool; her parents were John Studholme, a water board engineer, and his wife Daisy.
 She was educated at Childwall Valley High School, and then studied under Rodolfo Mele at the Royal College of Music.
 After completing her studies, she joined the chorus of Sadler's Wells Opera and was soon taking leading roles, such as Lucinda in School for Fathers by Ermanno Wolf-Ferrari.
 She later became a teacher at the Royal College of Music.

 In 1952 she married Andrew Downie, who had been a fellow student at the Royal College of Music.
-They performed together in several productions of Gilbert & Sullivan operettas, directed by Tyrone Guthrie.
+They performed together in several productions of Gilbert and Sullivan operettas, directed by Tyrone Guthrie.
 They had two sons.